 - Colon resection (colectomy).
 Surgical removal of all or part of the large intestine (colon).
 This can be done using minimally invasive techniques or traditional open surgery.

 - Colonoscopy.
 Screening test that helps find ulcers, polyps, tumors, and areas of inflammation or bleeding in the entire colon, large bowel and small bowel.
 Your physician looks at the inner lining of your rectum and colon with a thin flexible tube called a colonoscope.
-A small video camera is attached to the colonoscope that allows your physician to take pictures or video.
+A small video camera is attached to the colonoscope that allows your physician to take pictures.
 Polyps and growths may be removed during the procedure and biopsied.

 - EGD (Esophagogastroduodenoscopy).
 Used to examine the lining of your esophagus by passing a small camera on a tube (called an endoscope) down the throat and along the length of your esophagus.